dotnet/docs/docs/framework/tools/sqlmetal-exe-code-generation-tool.md

 - From a .dbml file, generate code and mapping attributes or a mapping file.

-This tool is automatically installed with Visual Studio 2019 or previous.
-By default, the file is located at `drive`:\Program Files\Microsoft SDKs\Windows\v`n.nn`\bin.
-If you do not install Visual Studio, you can also get the SQLMetal file by downloading the [Windows SDK](https://go.microsoft.com/fwlink/?LinkId=142225).
+This tool is automatically installed with Visual Studio 2019 and earlier versions.
+By default, the file is located at *%ProgramFiles%\Microsoft SDKs\Windows\[version]\bin*.
+If you don't install Visual Studio, you can also get the SQLMetal file by downloading the [Windows SDK](https://www.microsoft.com/download/details.aspx?id=8279).

 > [!NOTE]
 > Developers who use Visual Studio can also use the Object Relational Designer to generate entity classes.
 The command-line approach scales well for large databases.
 Because SqlMetal is a command-line tool, you can use it in a build process.